CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/System-Req/system-requirements-cyclecloud.md

 After waiting for 24 hours without a quota increase, you can decrease the share quota as many times as you like, until you increase it again.
 IOPS/throughput scale changes will be effective within a few minutes after the provisioned size change."

+Lustre Managed Server will be available to the public in March 2023.
+Files can be stored on blob storage and linked to the Lustre server and re-hydrated when needed as input for CMAQ.

 <a href="https://learn.microsoft.com/en-us/azure/storage/files/understanding-billing#provisioned-model">Azure Premium File Shares</a>